Thermal Shock Chamber

 Key Features

-- Multi-Level Safety (EV Batteries): Integrated fire suppression, H₂/CO gas sensors, pressure relief vents, and thermal runaway containment protect test staff and equipment.
+- Multi-Level EV Battery Safety: Integrated fire suppression, H₂/CO gas sensors, pressure relief vents, and thermal runaway containment protect test staff and equipment

-- Anti-Condensation Purge: Automated dry-air injection during cold-to-hot transitions prevents condensation-induced false shorts—critical for accurate EV battery validation.
+- Anti-Condensation Purge Logic: Automated dry-air injection during cold-to-hot transitions prevents condensation-induced false electrical shorts — critical for EV battery validation

 Applications

-- EV Battery Testing: Module and pack thermal cycling for reliability validation
+- EV Battery Testing: Module and pack-level thermal cycling for reliability validation in battery development and certification

-- Automotive Electronics: Connector and seal durability under extreme temperature swings
+- Automotive Electronics: Connector, seal, and ECM durability under extreme temperature swings per AEC-Q100

-- Semiconductor & Microelectronics: Solder joint fatigue and package integrity testing
+- Semiconductor & Microelectronics: Solder joint fatigue analysis and package integrity testing

-- Materials Research: Thermal expansion, fatigue, and material property analysis
+- Materials Research: Thermal expansion coefficient measurement, fatigue analysis, and material property studies

 Compliance Standards

-- MIL-STD-810H: Thermal Shock Testing (Method 503.6)—temperature transition rates and recovery time validation
+- MIL-STD-810H (Method 503.6) — Thermal Shock Testing; temperature transition rates and recovery time validation

-- IEC 60068-2-14: Environmental testing for electrical components—thermal cycle procedures and acceptance criteria
+- IEC 60068-2-14 — Environmental testing for electrical/electronic items; thermal cycle procedures and acceptance criteria

-- AEC-Q100: Automotive Electronics Reliability—critical for EV battery certification and qualification
+- AEC-Q100 — Automotive Electronics Reliability qualification; critical for EV battery and semiconductor certification

 Safety Features